 It covers liability

-In addition to protecting your belongings, it also protects you in the cases of negligence.
-Say for example you forget to turn off the sink and the water overflows into your neighbor’s apartment.
+In addition to protecting your belongings, it also protects you in cases of negligence.
+Say, for example, you forget to turn off the sink and the water overflows into your neighbor’s apartment.
 Your insurance can help pay for the damage.
 It can also cover pet injuries, so if your dog accidentally bites someone in your apartment, you can cover their medical expenses.
-Standard policies provide around $100,000 in liability coverage and $1,000 and $5,000 for medical payments.
-Most insurance also provide higher payouts for additional money.
+Standard policies provide around $100,000 in liability coverage and $1,000 – $5,000 for medical payments.
+Most insurance also provides higher payouts for additional money.

 It might cover you while you travel